markjlyon/spaceopera/BACK STEP.md

 Recently an additional fuel source was discovered which might increase the number of days the dodecahedron can go back in time.

 High powered Inanimate Matter Manipulators can produce this fuel, but no one has thought of this before because no one has been powerful enough to try.

+### TEMPORAL MORTALITY
+While on a mission the chrononaut is outside of the normal timestream until they return to their normal timestream.
+So if a chrononaut travels back 5 days, he will be outside of the normal timestream until he returns to the time when he made the BACKSTEP.
+During this time if the chrononaut dies he is dead. a different chrononaut can't go back and save him or stop him from going on the mission to prevent his death.
+No matter what happens, he will die at exactly the same date and time.
+Once he reenters the timestream at his departure point, he can be affected like everyone else including being saved from death by another chrononaut.